 Francesca Mollett makes abstract paintings that react to space and context.
-Her works are reflections of light and surface formed over a long, fluid and precise process composed through addition and subtraction.
+Her works are reflections of light and surface formed through a fluid yet precise process.
+Compositions evolve by extracting observations from an image, which transforms in a practice of analysing the shifting passages of paint as tension between luminosity and solidity develops.
 Often influenced by literature, Mollett reveals a deep relationship between the ethos of life and of time, elusive and unable to be articulated through representation alone.
-In this, abstraction -through colour and texture- becomes an attentive way of considering these affinities.
+In this, abstraction - through colour and texture - becomes an attentive way of considering these affinities.
 In many of her works, we see organic subjects rendered, so their defining details of difference dissolve into new yet familiar grounds.
 Through this careful balance of specificity Mollett’s practice invites us into spaces of desire, understanding, and candid encounter.

-Of her most recent work, critic and curator Tom Morton has written:
+Of her recent work, critic and curator Tom Morton has written:

 These are works much concerned with grasping the intangible... a moth, if touched, crumbles to dust.
 And yet, looking at Mollett’s paintings – in which the contours of plants and insects dissolve to the point where conventional classification becomes impossible, and a more radical specificity obtains – we get the impression of a poised moment in which thought emerges from the pigment in the form of an image, and something elusive is understood.
 She is an artist whose work argues for her medium’s necessity, for painting’s unique ability to illuminate those delicate, often hidden aspects of the world that would otherwise remain dark.